carlcastanas/Cybersecurity-Roadmap/readme.md

 |            |                              | Network with professionals on LinkedIn              | [LinkedIn](https://www.linkedin.com)                         |
 |            |                              | Participate in community forums                      | [r/cybersecurity on Reddit](https://www.reddit.com/r/cybersecurity/) |
 |            |                              | Review the week’s learning and reflect on progress   |                                                              |

+> **Note:** This roadmap is a flexible guide.
+Feel free to adjust the focus areas and activities based on your career goals, interests, and prior knowledge.
+Everyone's journey in cybersecurity is unique!

 ---